 top of page

-Incredible Haunted Places in Mérida
+Compilation of Haunted Places and Ghost Stories in Mérida

 Restored Mérida colonial vacation rental with modern patio and space for 14 guests.